mtill/rfid-music-player/README.md

 dtoverlay=gpio-ir,gpio_pin=4
 ```

-Folders can then be mapped to numbers entered via infrared control by renaming folders to, e.g., "party songs for children-lirc1" (please note the mandatory prefix "lirc").
+Folders can then be mapped to numbers entered via infrared remote by renaming folders to, e.g., "party songs for children-lirc1" (please note the mandatory prefix "lirc").
 Then, when pressing "1 + KEY\_OK" on your infrared remote, the content of the folder is being played.

 ## how to control your music box from your mobile phone